 If a glowy complexion is on your agenda, look for products that couple niacinamide with vitamin C. Both are star players when it comes to skin-brightening, which is why we paired them together in our Brightening Serum.

 Will It Cause My Skin to Purge?A topic that often comes up when introducing new products and ingredients into your routine is the concept of skin purging.
-Purging occurs when the skin’s cellular turnover rate speeds up after starting a new regimen, and it can sometimes result in increased breakouts.
-As the old layers of skin shed away, acne moves up to the topmost layer.
-At first glance, it may appear that a product is having a bad reaction with the skin, but it’s actually doing quite the opposite: encouraging breakouts to move more quickly to the surface and therefore heal even faster.
+Purging can occur when the skin’s cellular turnover rate speeds up after starting a new regimen, sometimes resulting in increased breakouts.
+As the old layers of skin shed away, dirt and debris moves up to the topmost layer and clogs pores.
+At first glance, it may appear that a product is having a bad reaction with the skin, but it’s actually doing quite the opposite: encouraging impurities to move more quickly to the surface and therefore heal even faster.

-But here’s the thing: Purging only occurs when a product is formulated with an active ingredient—such as retinol or AHAs—that’s scientifically proven to speed up cellular turnover.
+But here’s the thing: Purging has the potential to occur only when a product is formulated with an active ingredient—such as retinol or AHAs—that’s scientifically proven to speed up cellular turnover.
 Niacinamide doesn’t fall under that category, so you won’t experience purging with it.
 That makes niacinamide a great option for improving acne without having to wait through the purging process—which can take several weeks.
 If you’re experiencing breakouts as a result of a product made with niacinamide, take a look at the formula to see if something else might be triggering your skin.

 Shop community-loved products that feature niacinamide below.